matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 <a name="setMinDateView" id="setMinDateView"></a>
 ### `setMinDateView()`

-Sets the first date available in the calendar.
+Sets the first date available in the period selector's calendar.

 #### Signature